graphology/graphology/docs/index.md

 It is therefore possible to test your custom implementation against the specifications' unit tests.

 Directions about this can be found [here](unittests.md).

+## Acknowledgments

+This documentation has been built with [Jekyll](https://jekyllrb.com/) using the [Just the Docs](https://pmarsceill.github.io/just-the-docs/) theme.